Every professional displayed on Counselling Directory has been independently

 I have worked in voluntary, corporate, school and mental health agency settings and am particularly passionate about enhancing the wellbeing of young adults and teenagers.
 Key areas in which I work include concerns about depression, anxiety, trauma, difficulties with anger, self-esteem and relationship problems.

-I also have a special interest in working with survivors of domestic abuse and sexual violence and child sexual abuse, providing longer-term support for the healing and recovery process.
-I work with adults, teenagers and young people (14 yrs+) and building a genuine, trusting and caring relationship is at the core of my work.
+I also have a special interest in working with survivors of domestic abuse, sexual violence and child sexual abuse, providing long-term support for the healing and recovery process.
+I work with adults, teenagers and young people (15 yrs+) building a genuine, trusting and caring relationship is at the core of my work.

 My practice is based in Shrewsbury town centre with private parking available.
 I hold an enhanced DBS certificate to work with both adults and children.
 I adhere to the ethical framework which guides my professional approach.